viridia/panoply/docs/Exemplars.md

 An `Exemplar` is a blueprint or template for creating an entity.
 The concept is not new, and is called by various names such as "schematic" in other frameworks.

+The name `Exemplar` comes from _Sim City 4_ (and other Maxis "Sim" games).
+It was introduced to me by the late Paul Pedriana, the lead engineer on the project.
+In particular, it reflects a design philosophy in which game levels are not loaded as monolithic "scenes", but rather are composed at runtime out of many individual parts, where each part is authored independently.
+In _Sim City 4_, each type of building was defined by an exemplar; so was each editing tool (for example, there was an exemplar for the "flatten terrain" sculpting mode).

 Like ECS entities, exemplars have (almost) no properties by themselves.
 Instead, exemplars contain a list of _apsects_, which are component-like objects.